splashkit/splashkit.io-starlight/src/content/docs/guides/useful-utilities.md

 date: 2017-10-03 06:20 UTC
 author: Richard Denton
 tags: utilities
-summary: |
-  In this article, we discuss useful utilities that you can use to convert, check and manipulate common data types in SplashKit programs.
+description: In this article, we discuss useful utilities that you can use to convert, check and manipulate common data types in SplashKit programs.
-related_funcs:
-  - convert_to_integer
-  - convert_to_double
-  - is_integer
-  - is_number
-  - to_uppercase
-  - to_lowercase
-  - trim

 ---

-SplashKit's [utilities library](/api/utilities) provides a range of useful functions that can assist you with converting, checking and manipulating common data types in your SplashKit program.
+SplashKit's [Utilities library](/components/utilities) provides a range of useful functions that can assist you with converting, checking and manipulating common data types in your SplashKit program.

 These functions are useful in many areas of programming.